Justin Shaibu: Hobro

 On 8 August 2021, Shaibu signed a one-year contract with 1st Division club Hobro on a free transfer.
 He made 13 appearances and scored two goals during an injury-affected 2021–22 season.
 Following his departure from the club, he played a period of the 2022–23 pre-season on trial with FC Helsingør, but did not win a contract.

 Hillerød

 On 8 September 2022, Shaibu signed a short-term contract with 1st Division club Hillerød on a free transfer.
 Following six appearances prior to the winter break, Shaibu signed a contract extension until the end of the 2022–23 season, with an option to extend.
 He finished the season with 12 appearances and one goal, scored in a 2–0 win over Fredericia on 19 February 2023.
 Shaibu departed when the club neglected to take up the option on his contract.

 BK Frem

 After recovering from an extended period injured, Shaibu began training with 2nd Division club BK Frem in November 2024.
 He was announced as a player for the club on 14 February 2025.
 Shaibu made 11 appearances and scored three goals during the remainder of a 2024–25 season that culminated in relegation to the 3rd Division.
+Shaibu made 27 appearances and scored five goals during the 2025–26 season, in which the club narrowly avoided relegation.
+He transferred out of the club in July 2026.

+Næstved

+On 17 July 2026, Shaibu transferred to 2nd Division club Næstved.